Singaporeans

-Singaporeans, or the Singaporean people, are an ethnic group that refers to citizens that identify as a nation with the sovereign island city-state of Singapore.
-Singapore is a multi-ethnic, multi-cultural and multi-lingual country.
-Singaporeans of Chinese, Malay, Indian and Eurasian descent have made up the vast majority of the population since the 19th century.
+Singaporeans are the citizens of the island city-state of Singapore.
+Singapore is home to a people of a variety of origins, with the city-state itself being a multi-racial and multi-cultural country.
+Singaporeans of Chinese, Malay, Indian and Eurasian descent have made up the overwhelming majority of the population since the 19th century.
 The Singaporean diaspora is also far-reaching worldwide.

-In 1819, the port of Singapore was established by Sir Stamford Raffles, who opened it to free trade and free immigration on the island's south coast.
-Many immigrants from the region settled in Singapore.
+In 1819, the port of Singapore was established by Stamford Raffles, who opened Singapore as an entrepôt on the southern coasts.
+Over the decades, many immigrants from the region settled in Singapore.
 By 1827, the population of the island was composed of people from various ethnic groups.

-Singapore is a multilingual and multicultural society home to people of groups of many different ethnic, religious and national origins, with the majority of the population made up of Chinese, Malay, Indian and Eurasian descent.
-The Singaporean identity was fostered as a way for the different ethnic groups to integrate and identify with the nation, while preserving the culture and traditions of each ethnic group, instead of assimilating the minority cultures into a single majority culture.
+The Singaporean identity was fostered to help different groups integrate and identify collectively with the nation, while preserving the culture and traditions of each community without forcing minority cultures to assimilate into a single majority culture.

 According to a 2017 survey by the Institute of Policy Studies, 49% of Singaporeans identify with both the Singaporean identity and their ethnic identity equally, while 35% would identify as "Singaporeans" first and 14.2% would identify with their ethnic identity.
-As of 2019, the population of Singaporeans stands at 4,026,200 and the population of Overseas Singaporeans stands at 340,751, with 217,200 individuals retaining their citizenship.
+As of 2025, the total population of Singaporeans stands at 3,660,700 and the population of overseas Singaporeans stands at 221,600.